 Philadelphia, PA - When you’re craving some delicious steak, there is no place better to satisfy than a Brazilian churrascaria.
 Fogo de Chão is a leading Brazilian steakhouse, or churrascaria, which has specialized for more than 36 years in fire-roasting high-quality meats utilizing the centuries-old Southern Brazilian cooking technique of churrasco.
-This is the general Spanish term for roasting and grilling decadent meats over a blazing, open fire.
+The general Spanish term for roasting and grilling decadent meats over a blazing, open fire.
 The name, Fogo de Chão, means campfire or fire on the ground.
-The serving style is espeto corrido, or “continuous service”, with several meat selections carved table-side according to your liking and temperature.
+The serving style is espeto corrido, or “continuous service,” with several meat selections carved table-side according to your liking and temperature.

 Brazilian steakhouse Fogo de Chão in Philadelphia today announced its seasonal fall menu, which includes a limited time, bone-in Cowboy Ribeye alongside other seasonal favorites and new Bar Fogo items.
 These new additions include:

 - BONE-IN COWBOY RIBEYE: Available now through Jan.
 1, the richly marbled steak is, like all of Fogo’s steaks, aged a minimum of 21 days, then slowly roasted over an open flame to enhance its natural flavors before being carved tableside by gaucho chefs.